 Art Director Bill Selby's poster for this year's festival perfectly captured this year's concept of the interplay between film noir and The Arts.
 Discover the story in and behind the NOIR CITY 14 posters from Selby here.

 There were more than musicians at the festival.
 For our nightclub double feature of Screaming Mimi and Mickey One, burlesque queen and NOIR CITY favorite Evie Lovelle performed for an entranced audience.
-The visual arts were also represented during the festivities: The mezzanine served as a studio for artist-in-residence Randall Sexton as he painted two canvasses, one of which was raffled off during NOIR CITY 14.
-As usual, throughout the festival, NOIR CITY patrons were invited up on the mezzanine to imbibe refreshments provided by our generous liquor supporters, Four Roses Bourbon, Crater Lake Vodka, Distillery No. 209 Gin, and Plump Jack Wine & Spirits.
+The visual arts were also represented during the festivities: The mezzanine served as a studio for artist-in-residence Randall Sexton as he painted a series of canvasses, one of which was raffled off during NOIR CITY 14.
+As usual, throughout the festival, NOIR CITY patrons were invited up on the mezzanine to imbibe hooch provided by our generous liquor supporters.
 Prior to our closing weekend double bill of ballet noir, the mixologist and author Duggan McDonnell served his Pisco Punch and signed copies of his book, Drinking the Devil's Acre: a Love Letter from San Francisco and Her Cocktails.

 During our closing weekend, we were also delighted to announce the winner of this year's $5,000 FNF/Nancy Mysel Legacy Grant at the festival, Jana D. Gowan of UCLA, a Master of Library and Information Science/Media Archives Specialization student.
 Gowan attended NOIR CITY on Saturday night, January 30, for the grant announcement where she spoke on the Castro Theatre stage with FNF founder and president Eddie Muller.
 The Mysel family, the grant's benefactors, were in attendance as well.

 Sad that you missed all the fun in San Francisco?
 Never fear, we may be coming to a city near you.
-Our confirmed satellite festivals during 2016 are in Hollywood, Austin, Chicago, Detroit, and Washington D.C.
+Our satellite festivals during 2016 will play in Hollywood, Austin, Chicago, Portland (OR), Washington D.C., and Kansas City.
 There are a few more cities in the works, which we'll be announcing when finalized.

 2016 NOIR CITY 14 PHOTOS